 - The discussions on the on-line platform will start

 - The authors will then have the option to provide an updated version of their papers.
 In addition, they will be requested to provide a 15 minute pre-recorded video with a presentation as a fallback solution in case the online presentation fails due to bandwidth problems.
 These should be provided before the actual conference presentations will take place, according to the dates below.

 - During the actual conference days, video-meetings will be organised in which the papers (and presentations) will be discussed in more detail.

-- Three weeks after the conference, the authors are required to submit an updated version of their paper taking into account the discussions and chairs’ feedback.
+- After the conference, authors are required to submit an updated version of their paper taking into account the discussions and chairs’ feedback.
 The latter will be re-assessed by the reviewers.
 Based on this, the final selection of papers to be included in the post-proceedings will be made.

 The proceedings of the working conference will, as always, be published in Springer’s Lecture Notes in Business Information Processing (LNBIP).